Tuesday, 31 December 2019

 On the personal front, with our plates more than full, we somehow managed a few weekend getaways including a revisit of Amritsar, and a trip to the former Colonial hill station, Kasauli, which I would definitely recommend if not for anything else, then at least for an overnight stay in the multitude of resorts that dot its slopes, offering breathtaking panoramic views of the entire valley and the clear blue sky, seamlessly merging in the horizon.
 Never mind the friendly monkeys who might enter your field of vision though...
 Who would've thought there would be such an angelic place lurking amidst the polluted plains of North India?!

 After all the joie de vivre, it was finally time to get back to business.
 But birthdays and anniversaries aside, 2019 wasn't done revealing its bagful of gifts yet.
 My father, after a long and storied career with Steel Authority of India Ltd., spanning more than three and a half decades, finally bid adieu to his workplace on the 30th of November this year.
 Having left his mark on countless departments from Marketing to Vigilance to Commercial and lastly retiring as General Manager, Internal Audit, the SAIL stockyard in Mumbai won back to back awards of 'Best Managed Warehouse' in the country, under my father's leadership.
 Relentless in his personal and professional contributions, my father has always held true to his values even in today's day and age!
-Wishing my parents for their most golden inning that has just begun, I hope the stylus of the HP Pavilion x360 is serving a better purpose than writing my name over and over for handwriting practice...
+Wishing my parents for their most golden inning that has just begun, I hope the 50+ inch Sony Bravia is serving a greater purpose than watching insipid news debates in super high quality and the stylus of the HP Pavilion x360 is better off than writing my name over and over for handwriting practice...
 LOL!

 Now, batting in the death overs of the year, it feels strange to think that this will probably be the last 'teen' year many of us will be witnessing in this life.
 Wrapping up 2019 with some work and definitely some fun, it was good to finally get to know some of the blood-stained history of the place that I've so casually been residing in, since the past four years, finding the leisure to visit the Panipat Museum and Kala Amb, and getting to corelate the same with the movie Panipat just a few days later.
 Oh!
 On a side note, the Chokhi Dhani at Panipat is very similar to the one in Jaipur.
 Having visited both, locals interested to get a unique taste of Rajasthani culture, are highly recommended at least a one-time visit here.